-6.99 Designating Local Green Space is a way to provide special protection against development for green areas of particular importance to local communities.
+6.67 Designating Local Green Space is a way to provide special protection against development for green areas of particular importance to local communities.
 The NPPF paragraphs 99 to 101, provides advice in respect of local green spaces which are identified as green areas of particular importance to local communities.
-The general location of the identified Local Green Spaces is shown on the Policies Map, with detailed designations shown as Policy Map insets in the supplementary document titled Blackrod Designations of Local Green Spaces, which provides a justification for a number of sites to be designated as Local Green Space sites under Policy NE1.

-6.100 Open Space and recreational facilities are important assets to the area and need to be protected and maintained.
+6.68 Open Space and recreational facilities are important assets to the area and need to be protected and maintained.
 New developments will add increasing pressures.
 It is vital, therefore, that the right infrastructure is in place to support future development and this includes "green infrastructure".
 Green Infrastructure is the network of multi-functional green space, urban and rural, which is capable of delivering a wide range of environmental and quality of life benefits for local communities.

-Natural Environment Policy NE1 Green Infrastructure
+Natural Environment Policy NE1 Local Green Space and Green Infrastructure